-- (1) to create a welcoming and transparent partnership with community-based organizations and community representatives to eliminate barriers to service. - (2) to educate and inform the community about behavioral health and behavioral health services to reduce disparity in access to services, recovery, and wellness. - Cultural Populations Advisory Groups: The Cultural Community Liaisons chair or cochair a related committee that is respective of each of the underserved communities they represent.
+(1) to create a welcoming and transparent partnership with community-based organizations and community representatives to eliminate barriers to service.

+(2) to educate and inform the community about behavioral health and behavioral health services to reduce disparity in access to services, recovery, and wellness.

+- Cultural Populations Advisory Groups: The Cultural Community Liaisons chair or cochair a related committee that is respective of each of the underserved communities they represent.
 The advisory groups counsel RUHS-BH on culturally informed engagement and service delivery.
-These advisory groups meet on a regular schedule and welcome community participation: - Community Advocacy for Gender and Sexuality Inclusion and Equity (CAGSIE) - African American Family Wellness Advisory Group (AAFWAG) - Asian, Pacific Islander, Desi American, & Native Hawaiian (APIDANH) - Hispanic-LatinX (HISLA) - Middle Eastern North African (MENA) - Deaf Collaborative Advisory Network (DCAN) - Wellness & Disability Equity Alliance (WADE) - Spirituality and Faith-Based - Native American Wellness Advisory (NAWA) - RUHS-BH has an existing Veteran's Services Liaison who was reorganized under Cultural Competency and attends the Veteran's Committee under the Behavioral Health Commission - o Cultural Competency Reducing Disparities Committee (CCRD): A collaboration of community leaders representing Riverside's diverse cultural communities, united in a collective strategy to better meet the behavioral health care needs of traditionally underserved communities.
-CCRD is chaired by a mental health professional from the Cultural Competency Program and has oversight by the RUHS-BH Cultural Competency Manager.
-CCRD meets monthly and is open to the public. - RUHS-BH Lived Experience Programs: RUHS-BH is recognized for our peer programming.
-We have programs based on lived experience across care populations: consumer peer; family member; and parent.
-A Peer Planning and Policy Specialist, a Department manager with the same respective lived experience, heads each program.
-As part of our developing peer management, a Deputy Director of Peer Support Services was hired, who has lived experience in all 3 areas, and the managerial positions now report to her.
-Not only are peer staff integrated into clinic programs throughout each region of Riverside County, but they also coordinate and participate in outreach and engagement activities to help educate on recovery, reduce stigma, and support wellness.
-They have an important role in our planning process, not only from their peer perspective but also because they have daily involvement in the community with people whose lives are affected by behavioral health challenges.
+These advisory groups meet on a regular schedule and welcome community participation: - Community Advocacy for Gender and Sexuality Inclusion and Equity (CAGSIE) - African American Family Wellness Advisory Group (AAFWAG) - Asian, Pacific Islander, Desi American, & Native Hawaiian (APIDANH) - Hispanic-LatinX (HISLA) - Middle Eastern North African (MENA) - Deaf Collaborative Advisory Network (DCAN) - Wellness & Disability Equity Alliance (WADE) - Spirituality and Faith-Based - Native American Wellness Advisory (NAWA) - RUHS-BH has an existing Veteran's Services Liaison who was reorganized under Cultural Competency and attends the Veteran's Committee under the Behavioral Health Commission

+Cultural Competency Reducing Disparities Committee (CCRD): A collaboration among community leaders representing Riverside's diverse cultural communities, united in a collective strategy to better address the behavioral health care needs of traditionally underserved populations.
+CCRD is chaired by a mental health professional from the Cultural Competency Program and is overseen by the RUHS-BH Cultural Competency Manager.
+CCRD meets monthly and is open to the public.

+• RUHS-BH Lived Experience Programs: RUHS-BH is recognized for its peer programming.
+We have programs based on lived experience across various care populations: consumer peer, family member, and parent.
+Each program is led by a Peer Planning and Policy Specialist, a department manager with corresponding lived experience.
+As part of our developing peer management, we hired a Deputy Director of Peer Support Services, who has lived experience in all three areas, and the managerial positions now report to her.
+Not only are peer staff integrated into clinic programs throughout Riverside County, but they also coordinate and engage in outreach activities to help educate others about recovery, reduce stigma, and support wellness.
+They play an essential role in our planning process, not only from their peer perspective but also due to their daily involvement in the community with individuals affected by behavioral health challenges.

-• Steering Committees, Collaboratives, and Community Consortiums: Steering Committee members are subject matter experts or community representatives who have committed to developing their knowledge on a MHSA component to give an informed perspective on plan development.
-Collaboratives are regularly scheduled mini-conferences where MHSA component stakeholders meet to learn regulatory updates and provide progress reports.
-Community Consortiums are community or partner agency-hosted meetings that bring together similar stakeholders to collectively address, collaborate, and plan for community needs.
-MHSA Administration currently coordinates steering committees for Workforce Education and Training (WET) and for Prevention and Early Intervention (PEI) and hosts a PEI Collaborative.
-MHSA admin staff participate in the RUHS-BH TAY Collaborative and consortiums that include members from academic institutions, community-based organizations, sister county MHSA programs, school districts, public health and allied county departments, and justice-involved agencies.
+• Steering Committees, Collaboratives, and Community Consortiums: Members of Steering Committees are subject matter experts or community representatives who are dedicated to expanding their knowledge of a MHSA component to provide an informed perspective during plan development.
+Collaboratives are regularly scheduled mini-conferences where stakeholders of MHSA components gather to hear about regulatory updates and share progress reports.
+Community Consortiums are meetings hosted by community or partner agencies that convene similar stakeholders to collaboratively address, plan for, and meet community needs.
+The MHSA Administration coordinates steering committees for Workforce Education and Training (WET) and Prevention and Early Intervention (PEI), and hosts a PEI Collaborative.
+Staff from MHSA administration also participate in the RUHS-BH TAY Collaborative and consortiums that include members from academic institutions, communitybased organizations, sister county MHSA programs, school districts, public health and allied county departments, and justice-involved agencies.